 Why do you want this job and what would you bring or add to this position/organization (lived experience, values, vision)?

-Describe any experience you may have with farming or food systems.
+Describe your experience with farming and food systems.

-Describe your experience with or ideas about creating positive learning environments.
+Describe your experience with or ideas about creating positive, equitable learning environments.